 Today, Savannah is a bustling historic, yet trendy city bosting 22 public squares to spend time in, a refreshed Broughton Street for a unique walkable shopping experience with locally famed Savannah Bee Company and Leopold’s Ice Cream, the infamous River Street and hundreds of historic sites to see.
 We like to think Visit Savannah says it best:

 “Savannah, Georgia is a charming Southern escape where art, period architecture, trendy boutiques and ghost stories are all set under a veil of Spanish moss.
 Savannah is a place where cuisine comes straight from the coast and cocktails are served at every meal.
 Come and discover the enchanting soul of Savannah.”

-I am pleased to say that I have been with the firm 37 years having been hired by one of the founders, Roy Hussey, in 1981.
-Looking back on those 37 formative years, I see a growth in my technical and personal skills…
+I am pleased to say that I have been with the firm since 1981 having been hired by one of the founders, Roy Hussey.
+Looking back on those formative years, I see a growth in my technical and personal skills…